ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 .center[![:scale 80%](images/database_view_with_encrypted_record.png)]
 * Note that the birth_date and social_security_number are encrypted.
 ???
-* Show a record from the database encrypted by Vault's Transit engine.
+* After we enable vaults transit engine we will add new records with our web app.
-* Point out that the birth_date and social_security_number field are encrypted as indicated by their starting with "vault:v1".
+* This time the Database View will show the birth_date and ss# fields are encrypted
+  * Indicated by the cyphertext that starts with vault:v1
+* What do you think the v1 means?
-* Point out that the "v1" indicates that the first version of the encryption key was used.
+  * It indicates the first version of the encryption key : v1

 ---
 name: encryption-key-rotation